William Proctor Writing Contest

 The Institute is a collaborative project of Flagler College and the University of Florida.
 Its purpose is to encourage, coordinate and disseminate active academic research related to the history, archaeology and historical architecture of St. Augustine, Florida, and to apply this research in support of historic preservation in the city.

 Rules of the competition

-- The competition is open to all undergraduate and graduate students enrolled in a regionally accredited college or university in a history, archeology, historical architecture, or related program.
+- The competition is open to all undergraduate and graduate students enrolled in a regionally accredited college or university in a history, archaeology, historical architecture, or related program.
 Individuals must be a currently registered (full or part-time) student or have been registered within the last six months at the time of the deadline for submittal.

-- Papers shall address the history, archeology, or historical architecture of the city of St. Augustine in some substantial manner.
+- Papers shall address the history, archaeology, or historical architecture of the city of St. Augustine in some substantial manner.
 Therefore, papers need not focus exclusively on the history of the city, but must provide ample coverage of some aspect of the city’s almost 450 years of history.

 - Papers should be typed, double spaced throughout (excluding footnotes, block quotes, and tabular matter), on good quality white 8.5" x 11" paper.
 An ideal page paper length is twenty-five to thirty-five pages.
 Papers must be submitted electronically in Word format.
 The manuscript should be prepared as follows:

 - The first page should be headed by the title without the author's name.
 Authorial identification should be avoided throughout the manuscript.

 - The entire text should be paged consecutively.

 - Citations should be single-spaced footnotes, numbered consecutively, and in accordance with The Chicago Manual of Style.

 - In a cover letter, authors should include their name, their academic institution, the author’s phone number, email address, and mailing address.
 Authors should also include the name and contact information of any professional who has already critiqued the paper.